kanikakapoorcode/kanikakapoorcode/README.md

 I am a passionate Computer Science student at Graphic Era Hill University (CSE '27), focused on building robust, user-centric digital solutions.
 I thrive on challenges that bridge the gap between innovation and real-world impact, whether through frontend finesse or backend architecture.
 My approach is a blend of creativity, logic, and a drive to keep learning.

-> _"Code, to me, is not just syntax—it's the ink of innovation."_ ✨

 ---

 ### 🛠️ Technical Skills